MaxV6ft4/stock-analysis/README.md

 ### Results
 For the year 2017:
-- just about every stock performed better than in 2018.
+- just about every stock performed better than it did in 2018.
 - only one stock (ticker:TERP) had a dip in return (a mere 7%).

 For 2018: